 Lessons In Tile Installation

-We’ve removed and replaced many tile floors and walls in the last ten years and it seems like we’ve lesson each time.
+We’ve removed and replaced many tile floors and walls in the last ten years and it seems like we’ve learned a lesson each time.
 From these lessons, we’ve developed and cultivated our own thoughts and techniques learned a new for tile installation.
 If you’re thinking about having tile installed or replaced in a room, let us share with you some ideas and insights.

 The first step in the process of tiling a room is to identify what your floor tile will be used for; is it a wet area, a mudroom, a dining room or an outdoor patio?
 There are different types of tile that are more appropriate for different areas.
 For example, if you want to install tile outdoors in Denver, your best choice is porcelain.
 Porcelain has a very low water absorption rate, meaning that it will not break in freeze/thaw environments.
 Some natural stone, on the other hand, is porous and will absorb water, so when it freezes it has the potential to break.
 Natural stone is a great choice for your kitchen floor because of its natural feel and warm look.
 When it is sealed well, it will repel even the most stubborn of stains, such as coffee or grape juice.
 Glazed ceramic tile is suitable for floors, as well as shower walls, because the glaze repels water and will stand up indefinitely.
 However, you wouldn’t want to use ceramic in a steam shower because the water vapor will penetrate the grout joints and the ceramic will absorb the water and lead to issues that just aren’t very much fun to talk about, let alone deal with or replace.
 Your best choice for a steam shower is porcelain, but that is only after the steam shower has been properly water proofed and prepared.